openego/ding0/doc/getting_started.rst

 `OpenEnergy Platform (OEP) <https://openenergy-platform.org/>`_.
 You can create a new account `here <http://openenergy-platform.org/login/>`_.

-The package ``ego.io`` gives you a python SQL-Alchemy representations of the oedb and access to it by using the
+The package `ego.io <https://github.com/openego/ego.io>`_ gives you a python SQL-Alchemy representations of the oedb and access to it by using the
 `oedialect <https://github.com/openego/oedialect>`_, an SQL-Alchemy dialect used by the OEP.
 Your API access / login data will be saved in the folder ``.egoio`` in the file ``config.ini``.
 The ``config.ini`` is automatically created from user input when it does not exist.
-It has the following information:
+It holds the following information:

 .. code-block:: bash